goFrendiAsgard/static-blog/content/notebooks/neuralnetwork.md

 ---
 # The Problem

-Artificial neural network is no magic.
-The main purpose of neural network (and any classical machine learning algorithm) is to find out `magic numbers` in order to find out the best `classifier` or `regressor`.
+Artificial neural network has no magic.
+The main purpose of neural network (and any classical machine learning algorithm) is to find out `special numbers` in order to find out the best `classifier` or `regressor`.

 Suppose we have the following data: